 These classes emphasize musicality, rhythm, energy, and performance.
 Full of personality, Jazz is most often seen in the commercial and entertainment industries.

-TEENY TINY TOTS AND TINY TOTS BALLET: FOR BOYS & GIRLS
+TEENY DANCERS AND TINY DANCERS BALLET: FOR BOYS & GIRLS LINK VIDEO

 For ages 2 -